Using WELL email

 How do I read my mail with my Web browser?

 Wherever you are, if you can get to the Web, you can read your mail by logging in to iris.well.com, powered by Zimbra.
 You may use this secure service as a stand-alone web email service if you choose.
-It is also where you can make adjustments, see how close you are to your mail quota, start forward your mail as you wish, or set up a vacation message and manage your mail filters.
+It is also where you can make adjustments, see how close you are to your mail quota, set up mail forwarding if you wish, or set up a vacation message and manage your mail filters.

 Can I whitelist or blacklist addresses?

 Whitelists and blacklists are available.
-Log into Iris with your Web browser.
-Choose Configure from the tabs above the main email reading pane. log in to Iris via your Web browser, go to Preferences in the top toolbar, select Mail, highlighting the closed envelope icon in the side column, returning your cursor to the center pane, scroll down to Junk Mail Options.
+Log in to Iris via your Web browser, go to Preferences in the top toolbar, select Mail, highlighting the closed envelope icon in the side column, returning your cursor to the center pane, scroll down to Spam Mail Options.
 Enter the email addresses of people from whom you either never want to receive mail or always want to receive mail.
 You can also whitelist or black list entire domains with the format: @domain (Note that if you use whitelist with a whole domain, that could sometimes allow spam with forged return addresses that might otherwise be detected.)

 How do I remove mail copies from iris.well.com?